-- Helps in early discovery of system performance faults by imitating results way before physical processes and product are developed.
+- Helps in the early discovery of system performance defects by imitating results way before physical processes and product are developed.

 - Reduces the operating cost.

-- Helps in the continuous improvement of designs and models through data captured.
+- Helps in the continuous improvement of designs and models through captured data.

-By applying Digital twin, major changes can be seen in different sectors.
+By applying Digital twin, major changes can be seen within different sectors.
 It helps organizations to obtain better perception so that they can produce a better product in terms of:

 Some of the Digital Twin Applications are as follows:

-Digital twin can be used in the field of Automobile to analyze overall vehicle performance and features by/through capturing the behavior and operational data of the vehicle.
+The digital twin concept can be used in the Automobile industry to analyze overall vehicle performance and features through capturing the behavior and operational data of the vehicle.
 It provides customized service to the customers.
-Hence the application of these technologies in the present day automobiles will give the generation what they want.
+Hence the application of these technologies in present-day automobile industry will give the generation what they want.

 So, do you know what is the main key in the retail sector?
 If not, here is the answer!

 In the field of the Retail sector, the main key is Customer Experience.